bojanz/broom/README.md

 cd my-project/

 # Generate a .broom.yaml with an "api" profile.
-# See broom-init --help for more examples.
+# See broom init --help for more examples.
-broom-init api openapi.yaml
+broom init api openapi.yaml

 # Run "broom" without arguments to get a list of profiles.
 broom